Montenegro and the euro: Coins

-The EU position
+EU position

 When Montenegro started using the euro as a national currency, the European Central Bank (ECB) initially did not object to this step.
-Since then, however, the European Commission and the ECB have expressed dissatisfaction with Montenegro's unilateral use of the euro, with European Commission spokesperson Amelia Torres saying in 2007 that "The conditions for the adoption of the euro are clear.
-That means, first and foremost, to be a member of the EU."
-Also in the Declaration attached to the Stabilisation and Association Agreement with the EU is written that: "unilateral introduction of the euro is not compatible with the Treaty."
+Since then, however, the European Commission and the ECB have expressed dissatisfaction with Montenegro’s unilateral use of the euro, with European Commission spokesperson Amelia Torres saying in 2007 that "The conditions for the adoption of the euro are clear.
+That means, first and foremost, to be a member of the EU.”
+Also in the Declaration attached to the Stabilisation and Association Agreement with the EU is written that ”unilateral introduction of the euro is not compatible with the Treaty.”
 Despite Montenegro becoming a candidate in 2010, the European Union continued to question of Montenegro’s use of the euro.
-The use was eventually acknowledged by the European Commission through a specific approach, which took into consideration that euroisation happened due to “extraordinary circumstances” present in the country when the euro was introduced.
-As a result of that, Montenegro still continues to use the euro currency as its legal tender and hopes to join the European Union as soon as possible.
+The use was eventually acknowledged by the European Commission through a specific approach, which took into consideration that euroisation happened due to “exceptional circumstances” present in the country when the euro was introduced.
+As a result of that, Montenegro still continues to use the euro currency as its legal tender.
+On 26 November 2018, the Central Bank of Montenegro and the European Central Bank concluded a cooperation agreement.

 Montenegrin position

 Central Bank of Montenegro officials have indicated on several occasions that the European institutions expect Montenegro to adhere very strictly to ERM rules, as a part of the accession procedures to the European Union.
-In 2009 Nikola Fabris, chief economist of the Central Bank of Montenegro, noted that the situation was different when the euro was adopted by Montenegro, and that other states that have considered unilaterally adopting the euro, such Bosnia and Herzegovina, would face sanctions from the EU including suspending their accession process.
+In 2009 Nikola Fabris, chief economist of the Central Bank of Montenegro, noted that the situation was different when the euro was adopted by Montenegro, and that other states that have considered unilaterally adopting the euro, such as Bosnia and Herzegovina, would face sanctions from the EU including suspending their accession process.

 The dispute regarding the use of the euro was expected to be resolved by analysts during the accession negotiations.
 Diplomats have indicated it is unlikely Montenegro will be forced to stop the circulation of the euro.
-In 2013 Radoje Zugi, the finance minister of Montenegro, stated "it would be economically irrational to return to a currency of your own, only to be back in the euro later".
-Instead, he hopes that Montenegro will be allowed to keep the euro, and he promised "the government of Montenegro will meet some important conditions to keep the euro, such as fiscal compliance".
+In 2013 Radoje Zugi, the finance minister of Montenegro, stated that ”it would be economically irrational to return to a currency of your own, only to be back in the euro later”.
+Instead, he hopes that Montenegro will be allowed to keep the euro, and he promised ”the government of Montenegro will meet some important conditions to keep the euro, such as fiscal compliance”.
+Similarly, in 2025, President Jakov Milatović described adopting a different interim currency before formally entering the Eurozone as "out of question".